Lalithsai853/BrainSimulator/README.md

 - regular.txt - Real-life data of a rat without seizures
 - seizure.txt - Real-life data of a rat with seizures
 - samplegraph.py - Graphs the real-life data to find similarities

+# Slider Information
+The following is information about each of the sliders
+- A value: represents the strength of excitement of the variables
+- Timescale Value: represents the scale between the sudden excitement of the activator variable and inhibition of the inhibitor variable
+- Coupling: represents the strength of interaction between the activator and inhibitor variables
+- Maximum Time: The maximum amount of time units for the simulation
+- Number of Steps: The number of steps within the maximum amount of time units
+- Brain Region Number: The brain region to graph (For the graph of the Kuramoto parameter, it is the same regardless of brain region selection
+- Rewiring Probability: The probability to rewire the connections to a random node in the Watts-Strogatz algorithm

 # Guide to Run
 - Start by downloading all of the files above